Husain ibn Kharmil: Establishment of authority and death

 After the death of Mu'izz in 1206, the Ghurid Empire rapidly declined.
 During the same period, Husain declared independence from the Ghurids, and began strengthening the defenses of Herat.
 However, in 1208, Muhammad re-invaded the Ghurid Empire, and forced Husain to acknowledge Khwarazmian suzerainty.
 However, while Muhammad was penetrating deeper into Ghurid territory, he was defeated and captured by the Kara-Khitans, which gave Husain the opportunity to secretly negotiate with the Ghurid ruler Ghiyath al-Din Mahmud.
 However, the negotiation turned fruitless, and Ghiyath sent an army against Husain, which, was, however, defeated.
+Husain subsequently retaliated by besieging and capturing the city of Isfizar which belonged to Ghiyath al-Din Mahmud's domains.

 Meanwhile, Muhammad, who distrusted Husain, sent Izz al-Din Jaldik to supervise Herat, but secretly ordered Jaldik to have Husain executed; Jaldik shortly had Husain arrested, but Husain's vizier Khwaja al-Sahib quickly raised a resistance against the Khwarazmians, and changed his allegiance to the Ghurids.
 Jaldik then threatened Khwaja al-Sahib by killing Husain if he did not stop the resistance.
 Khwaja, however, kept resisting Jaldik, who shortly had Husain killed.